nervosnetwork/rfcs/rfcs/0052-extensible-udt/0052-extensible-udt.md

 Depending on the content of `flags`, different extension data might be attached:

-• If `flags & 0x1FFFFFFF` is 0, we won’t need any extension data.
+• If `flags & 0x1FFFFFFF` is 0, no extension data is required.
 Note a backward-compatible way of viewing things, which is that a plain sUDT cell also has a hidden `flags` field with all zeros.